jonghall/image-import/readme.md

 ### General Assumptions:
-1.￼IBM Cloud CLI has been installed along with VPC Infrastructure plugin
+1 IBM Cloud CLI has been installed along with VPC Infrastructure plugin
-2. API key with Administrator authority downloaded and accessible at ~/apikey.json
+2 API key with Administrator authority downloaded and accessible at ~/apikey.json
-3. VPC Infrastructure authorization (Reader & Writer Role) to COS instance where images will be stored
+3 VPC Infrastructure authorization (Reader & Writer Role) to COS instance where images will be stored
-4. s3fsfuse installed and configured with HMAC keys with writer access to destination COS bucket stored at ~/passwd.s3fs
+4 s3fsfuse installed and configured with HMAC keys with writer access to destination COS bucket stored at ~/passwd.s3fs

 ### CLI Commands
 >     snapshot                                                    [Beta] View details of a snapshot